zacharski/database-course/README.md

 This course provides an introduction to databases and backend web development.
 It covers Postgresql, Javascript, HTML/CSS, and Elasticsearch.

+### An asynchronous online class

+This class is asynchronous meaning there is no mandatory real-time interaction.
+You will be working through the Inquiryum Backend Developer Fundamentals Course.
+You can watch the videos anytime you want.
+You can play them at a faster speed, you can rewatch them or pause them.
+You can work on  the course material in 20 minute blocks throughout a day, or devote a large contiguous block of time once per week.
+When you need help you can use the class Slack channel to get assistance from me or your classmates.
+If you are really stuck we can arrange a screen sharing Zoom call.

+The advantages of this approach is that it allows you great flexibility in when you want to work on the material and for how long.
+And, as described below under mastery learning, it allows you to work at your own pace.

+### Instructor availability

+I will be sitting at my laptop on the Slack channel on Monday and Wednesdays from 10am until 2pm.
+This means that if you message me, I will respond  immediately unless I am helping another student.
+Excluding those times, my next level of availability is Monday through Thursday from 11am to 4pm.
+My average response time during that period is 10 minutes.
+Feel free to message me outside of those times but my response delay might be significant.
+Often I turn off Slack notifications at midnight.
+There may be times during Friday through Sunday when I don't have cell coverage and I will not be able to receive your message.

+The above hours may be subject to change if other times benefit more students.
+These changes will be announced in the Slack channel.

 ## Expected Outcomes